Lou1sL/gba-io/README.md

 [Edge detecting on a slow external clock](https://adaptivesupport.amd.com/s/question/0D52E00006iHtI7SAK/edge-detecting-on-a-slow-external-clock?language=en_US)

-In the FPGA's point of view, the wires come from the GBA console are all in a metastable state, we want to handle and conceal this uncertainty in a single place, which is the `gba-io-fpga\cart.sv`, so that the metastability won't spread to everywhere and creating nightmares.
+From the FPGA's side of view, the wires coming from the GBA console are all in a metastable state, we want to handle and conceal this uncertainty in a single place, which is the `gba-io-fpga\cart.sv`, so that the metastability won't spread to everywhere and creating nightmares.

 Here are the pinouts of the GBA Cartridge Bus: